 In 1922, the School of Graduate Studies (SGS) became a distinct academic division within the University of Toronto, 95 years after the University's founding.
 Master’s degrees were awarded by the middle of the 19th century, and the doctorate was established in the 1890s.
-Today, SGS comprises over 80 graduate units (departments, centres, and institutes), offering approximately 280 graduate programs.
+Today, SGS comprises over 80 graduate units (departments, centres, and institutes), offering more than 300 graduate programs.

 1827: U of T is established by royal charter, the largest research-intensive university in Canada.

 1899: Frederick Scott is the first student to receive a PhD degree, in Physiology (his thesis topic: nerve cells).

 1900: John McLennan is the second student to receive PhD degree (in Physics).

 1903: Clara Benson (Chemistry) and Emma Baker (Philosophy) are the first women to earn a PhD.